Tony O'Malley: Life and career

 Tony O'Malley adopted a sombre palette in the second half of the 1960s and many of his paintings are dedicated to the memory of his friend and mentor Peter Lanyon who was killed when the glider he was piloting crashed in 1964.

-In 1973 O'Malley married Jane Harris, and through the mid 70s they spent time in the Bahamas and in O'Malley's native Callan.
+In 1973 O'Malley married Jane Harris, and through the mid-70s they spent time in the Bahamas and in O'Malley's native Callan.
 During this period, his paintings became less sombre and the Bahamas paintings are extremely colourful and vibrant.
 In 1990 they moved back to Ireland.
 In 1993 Tony O'Malley was elected a Saoi of Aosdána.
 When he died in 2003 he was regarded as one of Ireland's leading painters.

 Legacy

 The Irish Museum of Modern Art displayed a major retrospective of his work in 2005.

-In 2010 under the guidance of Jane O'Malley the RHA established an artist's residency in the house where Tony O'Malley grew up in Callan, Co.
-Kilkenny.
+In 2010 under the guidance of Jane O'Malley the RHA established an artist's residency in the house where Tony O'Malley grew up in Callan, County Kilkenny.
 The studio residency is awarded to artists who work primarily in paint.
 Previous recipients of the Tony O'Malley Studio Residency Award include Magnhild Opdøl, Ciaran Murphy, Ramon Kassan, Mollie Douthit, David Quinn and Paraic Leahy.